What to do in winter

 And we can guarantee you won't be far from an open pub wherever the outdoors takes you!

 Dalby Forest is one of three Dark Sky Discovery Sites in the North York Moors, Milky Way class, which means it has some of the darkest sites in the country and the Milky Way is visible to the naked eye.
-Scarborough and Ryedale Astronomical Society holds stargazing events in Dalby Forest on the first Friday in February and March (8-10pm).
-Find more ideas on where to go stargazing on the coast.
+Find more ideas on where to go stargazing on the coast too.

-We also team up with our friends at the Yorkshire Dales National Park to hold a Dark Skies Festival (18 – 26 February 2017) – star-gazing, games and activities, from Hawes to the Moors and shores!
+We also team up with our friends at the Yorkshire Dales National Park to hold a Dark Skies Festival during February half-term – stargazing, games and activities, from Hawes to the Moors and shores!

 5. Time for a bit of pampering and relaxation